HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ##### (I) Failure real-time monitoring

-**Description**: The failure status monitoring item sends an email reminder of the most recent exception detected within the notification frequency.
+**Description:** The failure status monitoring item sends an email reminder of the most recent exception detected within the notification frequency.
 If the failure is not repaired, the email will send repeated reminder until the failure has been repaired.

 ![](assets/hotdb-management/image462.png)

-**Email example**: The prompt information for compute node service failure or switching is as follows:
+**Email example:** The prompt information for compute node service failure or switching is as follows:

 ![](assets/hotdb-management/image463.jpeg)

-**Email example**: The prompt information for data source service failure or switching is as follows:
+**Email example:** The prompt information for data source service failure or switching is as follows:

 ![](assets/hotdb-management/image464.png)

 ##### (II) Compute node service resource monitoring

-**Description**: The compute node server resource monitoring item notice is about the most recent time when the threshold is exceeded during the notification time.
+**Description:** The compute node server resource monitoring item notice is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image465.png)

-**Threshold setting**: To monitor the corresponding item of the compute node service resources, it shall be ensured that the monitoring item has been opened in "Setting -> Monitoring Panel Setting" and the corresponding thresholds have been set, as shown below:
+**Threshold setting:** To monitor the corresponding item of the compute node service resources, it shall be ensured that the monitoring item has been opened in "Setting -> Monitoring Panel Setting" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image466.png)

-**Note**: The above thresholds are the test environment settings and are for reference only.
+**Note:** The above thresholds are the test environment settings and are for reference only.

-**Email example**: The prompt information of real-time monitoring alert reminder of compute node server resources is as follows:
+**Email example:** The prompt information of real-time monitoring alert reminder of compute node server resources is as follows:

 ![](assets/hotdb-management/image467.png)

 ##### (III) Compute node service status

-**Description**: The compute node service status notice is about the most recent time when the threshold is exceeded during the notification time.
+**Description:** The compute node service status notice is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image468.png)

-**Threshold setting**: To monitor the corresponding item of the compute node service status, it shall be ensured that the monitoring item has been opened in "Setting -> Monitoring Panel Setting" and the corresponding thresholds have been set, as shown below:
+**Threshold setting:** To monitor the corresponding item of the compute node service status, it shall be ensured that the monitoring item has been opened in "Setting -> Monitoring Panel Setting" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image469.png)

-**Note**: The above thresholds are the test environment settings and are for reference only.
+**Note:** The above thresholds are the test environment settings and are for reference only.

-**Email example**: The prompt information of compute node service status monitoring alert reminder is as follows:
+**Email example:** The prompt information of compute node service status monitoring alert reminder is as follows:

 ![](assets/hotdb-management/image470.png)

 ##### (IV) Other server resource monitoring

-**Description**: Other Server Resource status notification is about the most recent time when the threshold is exceeded during the notification time.
+**Description:** Other Server Resource status notification is about the most recent time when the threshold is exceeded during the notification time.

 ![](assets/hotdb-management/image471.png)